Home Page: Quantum Study Bible

 Eloha is the emphatic (emphasizes the) form of EL.
 Both names Yᵊhōvâ and ĕlôha are used in Job 40:1-1 as well as šaday Shaddai for the translation “Almighty”.

 “Eloha” is the Hebrew word for “God” or “god” in the following verses.
 Click here for Pop Up: Verses using “Eloha”.
-The root of “Eloha” AYIL.
+The root of “Eloha” is “AYIL”.

 The first mention of God is “Elohim” in Genesis 1:1

-It is a plural noun used with a singular verb.
-It is like saying “gods (plural) is (a singular one)”
+It is mysteriously, a plural noun used with a singular verb.
+It is like saying “gods is”.

 Elohim is Strong’s H430 and is the plural form of Eloha

 Below: Elohim from Eloha, and Eloha from El.
-The root is AYIL.
+(Their root is AYIL).

 “Elohim” is the Hebrew word for “God” or “god” in the following verses:

 See Pop Up verses using Elohim.
-The root of Elhim is AYIL.
+The root of Elohim is AYIL.